-When Facebook Stories appeared on mobile an effects-filled camera was added to the app that sits a swipe over from the news feed.
-There's also a new bar for disappearing stories which sits at the top oof your news feed.
+When Facebook Stories appeared on mobile, an effects-filled camera was added to the app that sits a swipe over from the news feed.
+There's also a new bar for disappearing stories which sits at the top of your news feed.

-Now Stories are on desktop web browsers, too, via a panel that sits on the top right and the ability to share to Stories when updating your status.
+Facebook Stories are on desktop web browsers, too, via a panel that sits on the top right which also offers the ability to share to Stories when updating your status.
 (You can just update your story rather than your status should you wish).

 If you want to know more about how Facebook Stories work, here's what you need to know.